Danny Abeckaser: As a director

 He made his directorial debut with First We Take Brooklyn (2018), which he co-starred with Harvey Keitel.

-He has directed other movies such as I Love Us, Blackjack: The Jackie Ryan Story, Mob Town, Inside Man, and The Engineer.
+He has directed other movies such as I Love Us, Blackjack: The Jackie Ryan Story, Mob Town, Inside Man,The Engineerand Bardejov and 12 Hours In October.

-In 2024, Bardejov was released, a film that Abeckaser both directed and starred in.

 As a producer

 In 2013, Abeckaser created the production company 2B Films banner to produce his movies.
 Abeckaser's first movie as a producer was Holy Rollers (2010), which he also starred alongside Jesse Eisenberg.
 Since then, he produced other movies such as The Last Shaman, Davi's Way, as well as the movies he’s directed.

 Personal life

 Abeckaser married Instagram model May Almakaies in May 2022 in Israel.
 Leonardo DiCaprio was one of the wedding guests.

-Abeckaser is involved with the charities Rhonda's Kiss, where he is a committee chair, United Hatzalah Emergency Relief Fund, and Together1Heart.
+Abeckaser is involved with the charities Rhonda's Kiss, where he is a committee chair, and the United Hatzalah Emergency Relief Fund,.